-North Carolina Department of Environment and Natural Resources (DENR) Division of Waste Management Hazardous Waste Section
+North Carolina Department of Environmental Quality (DEQ) Division of Waste Management Hazardous Waste Section

 See national section for basic information and federal regulations.